Jim Carrey: 1994–1997: Rise to fame

-1998–2007: Critical acclaim
+1998–1999: Critical acclaim

 The following year he decided to take a pay cut to play the seriocomic role of Truman Burbank in the satirical comedy-drama film The Truman Show (1998).
 The film was highly praised and brought Carrey further international acclaim, leading many to believe he would be nominated for an Academy Award.
-For The Truman Show, he was nominated Golden Globe Award for Best Actor in a Motion Picture Drama.
-The Truman Show was a commercial success, earning $264 million worldwide against a budget of $60 million.
-A Film4 critic stated that the film "allows Carrey to edge away from broad comedy," adding that it was "a hilarious and breathtakingly conceived satire."
+He won the Golden Globe Award for Best Actor in a Motion Picture Drama but did not receive an Academy Award nomination.
+The Truman Show was a commercial success, grossing $264 million worldwide against a budget of $60 million.
+A Film4 critic stated that the film "allows Carrey to edge away from broad comedy", adding that it was "a hilarious and breathtakingly conceived satire".

 That same year, Carrey appeared as a fictionalized version of himself on the final episode of Garry Shandling's The Larry Sanders Show, in which he deliberately ripped into Shandling's character.
 In 1999, Carrey had the lead role in Man on the Moon.
-He portrayed comedian Andy Kaufman to critical acclaim and received his second Golden Globe in a row.
+He portrayed comedian Andy Kaufman to critical acclaim and received his second Golden Globe in a row but again failed to be nominated for an Academy Award.
 In addition, he received his first Screen Actors Guild Award nomination for Best Actor.

+2000–2011: Established actor and diversification

 In 2000, Carrey reteamed with the Farrelly brothers, who had previously directed him in Dumb and Dumber, for the black comedy film Me, Myself & Irene, a film that received mixed reviews but enjoyed box office success.
 Carrey played the role of state trooper Charlie Baileygates, who has multiple personalities and romances a woman portrayed by Renée Zellweger.
 That same year, Carrey starred in the second highest-grossing Christmas film of all time, How the Grinch Stole Christmas, playing the title character, for which he received both praise and criticism from critics alongside a Golden Globe nomination.

 For his next feature film, Carrey starred opposite Jennifer Aniston and Morgan Freeman in Tom Shadyac's international hit comedy Bruce Almighty (2003).
 Carrey played a television newsman who unexpectedly receives God's omnipotent abilities when the deity decides to take a vacation.
 The film received mixed reviews upon release but still became a financial success, earning over $484 million worldwide, and going on to become the seventeenth highest-grossing live action comedy of all time.